What is a Cash Out Refinance?

 While a cash-out refinance loan can net homeowners significant sums when they need them the most, they can also be riskier in nature.
 Like other property-secured loans, they can result in homeowners losing their houses without fair compensation from lenders.

-Truehold’s Sale-Leaseback can earn homeowners similar amounts of money without the need to repay it.
-It can unlock the equity you have in your home quickly and debt-free.
+Truehold's sell and stay transaction can let homeowners pocket similar amounts of money without the need for repayment, meaning that you can unlock your equity quicly and debt-free.

-Learn more about tapping into your equity by speaking with a Truehold advisor today.
+Learn more about tapping into your equity by speaking with a Truehold representative today.

 Sources: